 Pathways to the Bench Video Series

-In the video series Pathways to the Bench, individual judges talk about the personal, character-building challenges in their lives that prepared them to serve on the bench.
-Each judge has a motivational message for others, especially young people, who face obstacles on the path to reaching their goals.
+In the video series Pathways to the Bench, individual judges talk about the personal, character-building challenges they have faced that prepared them to serve on the bench.

 U.S. Court of Appeals Judge Jacqueline Nguyen

 Long before she was the first Asian American woman appointed to serve on the federal bench in Los Angeles, Ninth Circuit U.S. Court of Appeals Judge Jacqueline Nguyen understood hard work.
 As a child, when her family had to flee their idyllic life in Vietnam, she became an integral part of building her family’s future in California.
 She had to be willing to step out of her comfort zone in order to serve.
 What has life taught her?
 "Have the courage and work ethic to accept opportunities that will shape your life."

 U.S. District Court Judge Julie A. Robinson

 U.S. District Court Judge Julie A. Robinson’s journey to the federal bench in Topeka, KS, started when, at the age of five, she decided to become a lawyer.
 She credits her success to her father’s faith in her and the fact that her mentors set high standards and demanded the best from her.
 Judge Robinson tells young people: “You never can dream big enough, sometimes.
 You can never really know all that is in store for you."

 U.S. Court of Appeals Judge Ronald M. Gould